cjb123/Object-Detection/README.md

-<h3> Object Detection </h3>
+<h2> Object Detection </h2>

-<b>1.
-Using an Image Classifier(pretrained) to detect objects using keras and openCV </b>
+<h3>1.
+Using an Image Classifier(pretrained) to detect objects using keras and openCV </h3>

 Here we take a Convolutional Neural Network trained for image classification (pre-trained RESNET-50) and utilize `image pyramids`, `sliding windows`, and `non-maxima suppression` to build a basic object detector.Basically we combine traditional computer vision object detection algorithms with deep learning.

-<b> In Image Classification :</b> Input : Image --> Output : Class Label  <br>We present the input image to our neural network, and we obtain a single class label and a probability associated with the class label prediction.This class label characterizes the contents ( the most dominant and  visible contents) of the image.<br>
+<h4> In Image Classification :</h4> Input : Image --> Output : Class Label  <br>We present the input image to our neural network, and we obtain a single class label and a probability associated with the class label prediction.This class label characterizes the contents ( the most dominant and  visible contents) of the image.<br>

-<b> Object Detection :</b> Along with outputting the class labels i.e the objects present in the image, it also outputs where in the image the objects are with multiple bounding box coordinates.<br>
+<h4> Object Detection :</h4> Along with outputting the class labels i.e the objects present in the image, it also outputs where in the image the objects are with multiple bounding box coordinates.<br>

 More specifically, it outputs 3 values,including : <br>
 1. A list of bounding boxes, or the (x, y)-coordinates for each object in an image